doughodson/OpenEaagles3rdParty/README.md

 The most current version of OpenEaagles can be found at [www.OpenEaagles.org][1].

 * This package has been provided as a convenience for compiling in Windows.
-It contains the executables, 'include' files and static libraries.
+It contains executables, 'include' files and static libraries.

 Applications
 ------------

-* [Premake] - simple build configuration tool
+* [Premake] - build configuration tool

-* [mcpp] - portable C preprocessor (used as an alternative to Visual Studio C preprocessor - useful if Visual Studio is not installed on target computer)
+* [mcpp] - portable C preprocessor (can be used as an alternative to Visual Studio C preprocessor - useful if Visual Studio is not installed on target computer)

-* [Google Protocol buffers] compiler (see protocol buffers below)
+* [Google Protocol buffers] message compiler

 Libraries
 ---------

-* [freetype] - A Free, High-Quality, and Portable Font Engine
+* [freetype] - portable font engine

-* [FTGL] - A free, open source library to enable developers to use arbitrary fonts in their OpenGL applications.
+* [FTGL] - library to draw fonts in OpenGL

-* [freeglut] - A completely open source alternative to the OpenGL Utility Toolkit (GLUT) library.
+* [freeglut] - an alternative to the OpenGL Utility Toolkit (GLUT) library

 * [CIGI] - Common Image Generator Interface

-* [JSBSim] - The Open Source Flight Dynamics Model in C++
+* [JSBSim] - a C++-based dynamics model

 * [Google protocol buffers]

-* [ZeroMQ]
+* [ZeroMQ] - networking library

 Notes
 -----

-* Visual Studio note: All included libraries have been compiled for a multi-threaded DLL runtime library.
+* Visual Studio note: All included libraries have been compiled assuming a multi-threaded DLL-based runtime library.
 The libraries were compiled with:
    * Visual Studio 2013 update 5
    * Visual Studio 2015 update 2